BenjamimNdayisaba/weather-app/README.md

 ### Features
 * **Add and Remove Cities**: Easily add or remove cities to keep track of the weather in multiple locations.
 * **Real-time Data Updates**: Stay up-to-date with live weather data that updates in real-time.
-* **Detailed Weather Information**: Get comprehensive weather details, including temperature, humidity, wind speed, and more.
+* **Detailed Weather Information**: Get comprehensive weather details, including temperature, humidity, wind speed, etc.
 * **Responsive and Beautiful Design**: Enjoy a smooth, adaptive interface that looks great on all devices.

 ### Tech Stack